-THROUGH OUR DAILY WORK AT SOLUNION, WE PROTECT OUR CLIENTS BY BETTER UNDERSTANDING, SELECTING, QUANTIFYING AND MANAGING BUSINESS RISKS, THUS CONTRIBUTING TO THE SUSTAINABLE ECONOMIC GROWTH OF NATIONS AND SOCIAL STABILITY, AND FAVOURING AND BOOSTING THE CREATION AND MAINTENANCE OF EMPLOYMENT IN COMPANIES.

-9 INDUSTRY, INNOVATION AND INFRASTRUCTURE

-We consider innovation as part of our corporate culture, and we work to transform products, facilities, services, production processes and internal management with sustainability criteria.

-We have sustainable, resilient and quality facilities to ensure the well-being of all Solunioners and our employees, especially people with disabilities and other vulnerable groups.

-We provide access to information and communication technology (ICT) to all Solunioners to ensure smooth communication.

-We use disruptive technologies in business with a focus on sustainability, such as big data or artificial intelligence.

-We promote the use of renewable fuels as an alternative to fossil fuels in the company's activities and operations, adopting environmentally sound processes.

-We adapt Solunion to a low carbon economy, reducing CO2 emissions and pollution and promoting energy efficiency.

-We foster business relationships with small and medium-sized enterprises across the value chain, promoting technological capacity and innovation management among them to foster sustainable industrial growth.

-We invest in R&D&I to promote technological development and innovation in the company's activities.

-We expand the company's business to developing countries under the prism of economic, social and environmental sustainability.

-We use the company's activities to promote sustainable infrastructure, technology capacity and innovation.

-We develop new products that are more sustainable, and/or specialise in sectors of the population with specific needs.

-We build alliances between companies in the sector to foster sustainable innovation across the entire value chain.

-10 REDUCED INEQUALITIES

-We have implemented a human rights culture in the company, through the United Nations Guiding Principles on Business and Human Rights, to avoid having a negative impact on human rights.

-We provide Solunioners with decent working conditions and encourage their professional development.

-We implement policies and procedures that make qualifications, skills and experience the basis for the recruitment, placement, training and advancement of Solunioners at all levels.

-We are committed to transparency in order to avoid corruption and tax evasion practices, which have a direct impact on inequality.

-We provide the same job opportunities to all Solunioners, regardless of any individual characteristics.

-We train on non-discrimination policies and practices, including disability awareness.

-We have adapted our offices to ensure the health and safety of Solunioners, customers and other visitors with disabilities.

-We boost the local economy wherever the company operates, using local suppliers, protecting the environment, and supporting local businesses.

-We comply with tax laws and regulations in the countries of operation.

-We create scholarships for people living in vulnerable situations, with the aim of providing them with the skills, tools, and knowledge they need to find employment.

-We have allocated resources to humanitarian aid, to combat the inequality caused by natural disasters and wars.

-We carry out volunteer and social action projects with a focus on vulnerable areas or people, nationally and internationally.
+- We consider innovation as part of our corporate culture, and we work to transform products, facilities, services, production processes and internal management with sustainability criteria. - We have sustainable, resilient and quality facilities to ensure the well-being of all Solunioners and our employees, especially people with disabilities and other vulnerable groups. - We provide access to information and communication technology (ICT) to all Solunioners to ensure smooth communication. - We use disruptive technologies in business with a focus on sustainability, such as big data or artificial intelligence. - We promote the use of renewable fuels as an alternative to fossil fuels in the company's activities and operations, adopting environmentally sound processes. - We adapt Solunion to a low carbon economy, reducing CO2 emissions and pollution and promoting energy efficiency. - We foster business relationships with small and medium-sized enterprises across the value chain, promoting technological capacity and innovation management among them to foster sustainable industrial growth. - We invest in R&D&I to promote technological development and innovation in the company's activities. - We expand the company's business to developing countries under the prism of economic, social and environmental sustainability. - We use the company's activities to promote sustainable infrastructure, technology capacity and innovation. - We develop new products that are more sustainable, and/or specialise in sectors of the population with specific needs. - We build alliances between companies in the sector to foster sustainable innovation across the entire value chain.

+- We have implemented a human rights culture in the company, through the United Nations Guiding Principles on Business and Human Rights included in our Policy on Respect for Human Rights, to avoid having a negative impact on human rights. - We provide Solunioners with decent working conditions and encourage their professional development. - We implement policies and procedures that make qualifications, skills and experience the basis for the recruitment, placement, training and advancement of Solunioners at all levels. - We are committed to transparency in order to avoid corruption and tax evasion practices, which have a direct impact on inequality. - We provide the same job opportunities to all Solunioners, regardless of any individual characteristics. - We train on non-discrimination policies and practices, including disability awareness. - We have adapted our offices to ensure the health and safety of Solunioners, customers and other visitors with disabilities. - We boost the local economy wherever the company operates, using local suppliers, protecting the environment, and supporting local businesses. - We comply with tax laws and regulations in the countries of operation. - We create scholarships for people living in vulnerable situations, with the aim of providing them with the skills, tools, and knowledge they need to find employment. - We have allocated resources to humanitarian aid, to combat the inequality caused by natural disasters and wars. - We carry out volunteer and social action projects with a focus on vulnerable areas or people, nationally and internationally.

-SUSTAINABLE CITIES AND COMMUNITIES
+11 SUSTAINABLE CITIES